-Barbados moved to EU "grey list," after making undisclosed "commitments" to change laws
+Barbados moved to EU "grey list," after making "commitments"

 On 17 May 2019, the EU Council approved the removal of Barbados from its list of non-cooperative jurisdictions for tax purposes.
 However, no details have as yet been released by the government on what the sticking points are on this issue between Barbados and the EU, or what legislative action Barbados may have to take to get off the grey list and return to the white list.
 Neither has the deadline for doing this been released.